NebbGroup/docs.qlarm.com/content/glossary/_index.md

 ###### Trigger
 The condition of an event is also called a trigger.
 When the condition is true the event has been triggered and an Event Instance is created.
 ###### User
-A person whom have access to the Qlarm system.
+A person who has access to the Qlarm system.
 A user may have access to one or more tenants.
 ###### View
 One of the "pages" in the system providing a view/perspective to the data.
 E.g. Live View, Events View, History View, Trend View.
 ###### Widget